This Research Guide will help you find information in books, library databases, websites, and primary sources.

 Ask a librarian to help you find books that have the following subheadings: correspondence, diaries, interviews, personal narratives, sources, speeches, documents.

-Find these databases on the library's Research Databases page.
+Find these databases on the library page, Databases A-Z.